 - What type of insurance am I going to sell?

 - Am I starting my own agency or working inside of an existing agency?

 - It may depend on how your agency is set up to tell you what type of licenses you need to hold.

 - What types of licenses does my company require me to hold?

 How To Get Your Insurance License In Rhode Island

 1. Pre-Exam Education

-The first step in getting an Rhode Island insurance license is passing your license exam.
-So why do we say the first step is pre-exam education?
-The answer is simple.
+The first step in getting a Rhode Island insurance license is passing your license exam.
+So why do we say the first step is pre-license education?
+The reason is simple.
 We want you to pass your test the first time you take it.
-These courses or study materials are not a required step in getting your insurance license, but they are highly recommended.
+These courses or study materials are not a required step in getting your insurance license in Alaska, but they are highly recommended.